Meaningful Motives: 3 Reasons for Wisdom Tooth Extraction

 Not only that, but if one of your wisdom teeth only partially clears your gums, it’s harder to brush and floss all sides to keep it clean.
 That means you’re more prone to oral issues, like cavities, gum disease, or other injuries.

-Removing wisdom teeth is such a standard procedure that many consider it a rite of passage from childhood into adulthood, but if you’re unsure why or whether you need one, the best way to find out is to consult your dentist directly!
+Removing wisdom teeth is such a standard procedure that many consider it a rite of passage from childhood into adulthood, but not everyone requires this treatment.
+If you’re unsure whether you need one, the best way to find out is to consult your dentist directly!

 About the Practice